 Waist circumference (WC) is a measure of the accumulation of body fat around the waist, or abdominal fat.
-High levels of this “belly” fat can also predict future ill health and it is associated with Type 2 Diabetes, high blood pressure, and cardiovascular disease.
+High levels of this “belly” fat can also predict future ill health and it is associated with type 2 diabetes, high blood pressure, and cardiovascular disease.

 Why is abdominal fat so bad?

 Abdominal fat cells in obese or overweight people become sinister organs, and are different from peripheral fat cells (fat cells in the legs, trunk or arm).
-They release pro-inflammatory chemicals (chemicals causing inflammation), which make the body less sensitive to the insulin it produces by disrupting insulin responsive cells and their ability to respond to insulin (14), (15).
+They release pro-inflammatory chemicals (chemicals causing inflammation), which make the body less sensitive to the insulin it produces by disrupting insulin responsive cells and their ability to respond to insulin (9), (10).
 As the percentage of abdominal fat increases, so does the level of insulin resistance.
-When beta cell function is also disrupted, then blood glucose levels cannot be controlled (16).
+When beta cell function is also disrupted, then blood glucose levels cannot be controlled (11).

 Physical inactivity and diabetes

-Conditions that increase Type 2 Diabetes Risk
+Conditions that increase type 2 diabetes risk

 Prediabetes is a term used to describe blood glucose levels that are above the normal optimal range, but still lower than the cut-off used to define diabetes.
-Although having prediabetes increases the risk of progression to Type 2 Diabetes, it is not a certainty that the disease will develop as lifestyle changes (nutrition and exercise) can correct blood glucose levels and reverse this risk.
+Although having prediabetes increases the risk of progression to type 2 diabetes, it is not a certainty that the disease will develop as lifestyle changes (nutrition and exercise) can correct blood glucose levels and reverse this risk.

-This phrase refers to a group of health conditions that put you at risk of developing Type 2 Diabetes, as well as heart related problems (cardiovascular disease).
+This phrase refers to a group of health conditions that put you at risk of developing type 2 diabetes, as well as heart-related problems (cardiovascular disease).

 High blood pressure